-Skin-Effect Consideration
+Skin Effect Consideration

-The skin effect in the PCB current-carrying traces tends to reduce the differential magnetic field measured by the IC at high frequencies (coupling factor) and therefore influences the bandwidth of the system and the response time to transient current.
+Skin effect in the PCB current-carrying traces tends to reduce the differential magnetic field measured by the IC at high frequencies (coupling factor) and therefore influences the bandwidth of the system and the response time to transient current.

-The skin effect is generally limited in the PCB application due to the thin copper-layer thickness, but the effect depends on PCB copper trace dimensions, number of layers, and layer thickness.
+The skin effect is generally limited in PCB applications due to the thinness of the copper-layer; however, the effect depends on the PCB copper trace dimensions, number of layers, and layer thickness.